NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor-ontap-services/README.md

-# Introduction
+# Monitoring ONTAP Services

-Currently there is some functionality within an FSx for NetApp ONTAP (FSxN) file system for which there is no corresponding CloudWatch metrics.
-For example, there is no CloudWatch metrics for a SnapMirror relationship, so there is no way to alert on when an update has stalled, or it is simply not considered Healthy by Data ONTAP.
-The purpose of this blog is to show how a relatively small Python program, that can be run as a Lambda function, can leverage the ONTAP APIs to obtain the required information to detect certain conditions, and when found, send SNS messages to alert someone.
+## Introduction

-This program was initially created to forward EMS messages to an AWS service outside of the FSxN file system since there was no way to do that from the FSxN file system itself (i.e. the syslog forwarding didn't work at the time).
-As it turns out this is no longer the case, in that as of Data ONTAP 9.13.1 you can now forward EMS messages to a 'syslog' server.
-However, once this program was created, other functionality was added to monitor other Data ONTAP services that AWS didn't provide a way to trigger an alert when something was outside of an expected realm.
-For example, if the lag time between SnapMirror synchronization were more than a specified amount of time.
-Or, if a SnapMirror update was stalled.
-This program can alert on all these things and more.
+This program is used to monitor various services of a NetApp ONTAP file system.
+It uses the ONTAP APIs to obtain the required information to determine if any of the conditions that are being monitored have been met.
+If they have, then the program will send an SNS message to the specified SNS topic.
+The program will also send a syslog message to a syslog server if the syslogIP parameter is set.
+The program will store the event information in an S3 bucket so that it can be compared against it before sending a second message for the same event.
+The configuration files is also kept in the S3 bucket for easy access.
 Here is an itemized list of the services that this program can monitor:
 - If the file system is available.
 - If the underlying Data ONTAP version has changed.
-- If the file system is running off its partner node (i.e. a failover has occurred).
+- If the file system is running off its partner node (i.e. is running in failover mode).
 - Any EMS message, with filtering to allow you to only be alerted on the ones you care about.
-- If a SnapMirror relationship hasn't been updated in a user specified amount of time.
+- If a SnapMirror relationship hasn't been updated in a specified amount of time.
 - If a SnapMirror update has stalled.
 - If a SnapMirror relationship is in a "non-healthy" state.
 - If the aggregate is over a certain percentage full.
 User can set two thresholds (Warning and Critical).